-As they work with the members, the case managers stress the importance of collaborating with their health care providers so the treatment team will be aware of the patients' wishes.
+As they work with the members, the CMs stress the importance of collaborating with their health care providers so the treatment team will be aware of the patients' wishes.

-If patients agree to participate in the program, the case manager follows them and contacts them at least every 30 days.
+If patients agree to participate in the program, the CM follows them and contacts them at least every 30 days.
 The patient and family members have a telephone number they can call to talk to the case manager at any time.

-Patients who enroll in the program stay in the program until they decide to drop out or they pass away.
+Patients who enroll stay in the program until they decide to drop out or they pass away.

-Before the program began, case managers documented a discussion with members on end-of-life issues only 58% of the time.
+Before the program began, CMs documented a discussion with members on end-of-life issues only 58% of the time.
 After the training, the figure went up to 99%.

 "It's hard to measure outcomes in a program like this, but we know we are making a difference because we get a lot of letters from family members after the death of a loved one, thanking us for the case manager's support.
 They tell us how grateful they were that the case manager support alleviated their hesitancy to accept hospice care and that their loved one was able to die at home where they wanted to be.